Car Accident Claim Payouts: How Much is Your Claim Worth?

 • Loss of earnings if you required time off due to the accident.

-• Travel costs – for travel to and from medical appointments
+• Travel expenses – for travel to and from medical appointments

 • Parking costs at medical appointments